 Official or notarized translations are required for transcripts in other languages.

-Students from outside the U.S. must complete a degree comparable to the four-year U.S. undergraduate degree to be eligible for the MPA and MAIR programs.
-The PAIA Department will also accept a WES credential evaluation report stipulating that a three-year degree completed elsewhere is equivalent to a four-year U.S. bachelor’s degree.
+Students from outside the U.S. must complete a degree comparable to the four-year U.S. undergraduate degree to be eligible for all master's programs.
+The PAIA Department will also accept a WES (or WES equivalent) credential evaluation report stipulating that a three-year degree completed elsewhere is equivalent to a four-year U.S. bachelor’s degree.